Searchbreed

 Feeding a Shiba Inu

-Small breed with moderate calorie needs. ~550-700 kcal/day.
+Small breed with moderate calorie needs.
+Portion targets vary with size, age, neuter status, and activity; feed to body-condition score.
 Known for picky eating and food sensitivities.

 Key nutrients